 Unfortunately we have found that since the introduction of this legislation a number of landlords are failing to lodge rental deposits with the tenancy deposit scheme.
-This is an offence under the Tenancy Deposit Schemes (Scotland) Regulations 2011 and in theory you can pursue your landlord via the courts for compensation of up to 3 times your original rental deposit amount*.
-This type of action must be lodged with the sheriff court within 3 months of your tenancy ending.
+This is an offence under the Tenancy Deposit Schemes (Scotland) Regulations 2011 and you can make an application to the First Tier Tribunal (Housing and Property Chamber) for compensation of up to 3 times your original rental deposit amount.
+This type of action must be lodged with the tribunal within 3 months of your tenancy ending.

 Some landlords are also requesting that tenants pay “rent in advance” instead of a rental deposit, this normally means that you pay 2 months rent at the beginning of your tenancy and do not pay rent for your last month in the property.
 This is of course a completely legal practice but you should clarify with your landlord if any monies paid to them are being held as a deposit (as they are then required to lodge this with a tenancy deposit scheme) or are instead rent in advance.